What Is WebAR and How Can It Benefit Your Business?

 WebAR is a step further, allowing you to create thrilling experiences accessible on any device with no need to launch a specially designed app.
 Bearing in mind the ease with which one can share webAR content, the audience reach is massive.

 Want to enrich your brand’s content with augmented reality?
-We’re right with you on this: PixelPlex’s designers are here to create jaw-dropping visuals, while our developers will create a totally absorbing experience.
-Share your ideas with us and prepare to go beyond real-life boundaries.
+We’re right with you on this: PixelPlex’s designers are here to create jaw-dropping visuals, while our augmented and virtual reality development specialists will create a totally absorbing experience.
+We can also assist with web accessibility consulting services, ensuring that your digital solutions are inclusive and accessible to all users.

 author